nattadasu/ryuuRyuusei/README.md

 - `/utilities color` - Get color information
 - `/utilities math` - Evaluate a mathematical expression
 - `/utilities qrcode` - Generate a QR code from a string
-- `/utilities site status` - Check if the site is up or down.
+- `/utilities site status` - Check if the site is up or down
 - `/utilities snowflake` - Get a snowflake's information

+### Dictionary Commands

+> Search a term from known dictionary!

+#### Urban Dictionary

+- ⌚ `/dictionary urban search` - Search a term from Urban Dictionary
+- ⌚ `/dictionary urban wotd` - Get a word of the day from Urban Dictionary
+- ⌚ `/dictionary urban random` - Get a random word from Urban Dictionary

 ### Commons Bot Commands